 - More heavily discounted: Has been on the market for longer (launched in June 2017).

-Reasons to prefer the Olympus PEN E-PL9:
+Arguments in favor of the Olympus PEN E-PL9:

 - Better video: Provides higher definition movie capture (4K/30p vs 1080/60p).